Table of Contents

 - Talk about the dangers of oversharing and keeping personal details (address, location, birthday, etc) private

-- Remind them their online actions can have consequences
+- Remind them their online actions can affect their future

 - Read Smart Social's App Guides for 100+ Popular Teen Apps